Skip to footer content

 To use IronXL in C# to read Excel files, the first step is to ensure the following components are installed on the local computer:

 1. Visual Studio - It is the official IDE for developing C# .NET applications.
-You can download and install Visual Studio from the Microsoft website.
+You can download and install Visual Studio from the Visual Studio Download Page.

-2. IronXL - It is the library that helps to work with Excel sheets at a given path in C#.
+2. IronXL - It is the library that helps work with Excel sheets in C#.
 It must be installed in a C# program before using it.
-IronXL can be downloaded from the NuGet website or Manage NuGet packages in Visual Studio tools.
-You can also download the .NET Excel DLL file directly.
+IronXL can be downloaded from the IronXL NuGet Package or Manage NuGet packages in Visual Studio tools.
+You can also download the .NET Excel DLL from Iron Software's website.

 Adding Necessary Namespaces

 Once Visual Studio and IronXL are installed, the IronXL assembly reference for using IronXL should be included in the source code.
-Add the following line of code on top of the file within the new project where IronXL functions will be used:
+Add the following line of code at the top of the file within the new project where IronXL functions will be used:

 using IronXL;